December 30, 2019 | Valsartan

 If you currently taking a drug that contains Valsartan, visit the drug company’s website and the FDA website for recall instructions.
 If you are unsure of the company that made your drug, contact your pharmacist for additional assistance.
 In addition, immediately notify your doctor about how to proceed with your medical treatment.
 A physician may recommend or prescribe an alternative drug to take, or they may instruct you to continue taking your currently prescribed medication until a safer option is available.

-If you or someone you love has experienced liver damage from taking Valsartan, speak to one of our highly skilled product liability lawyers today.
+If you or someone you love has experienced liver damage from taking Valsartan, speak to one of our highly skilled mass tort attorneys today.
 You may be entitled to compensation.
 Schedule a free consultation today by calling (713) 554-6780 or requesting one online.